jakechinmk/data_science/traffic_flow_us_2015/README.md

 # Description
-This proejct is to find the top 5 obvious patterns from the [US Traffic 2015 Dataset](https://www.kaggle.com/jboysen/us-traffic-2015)
+This project is to find the top 5 obvious patterns from the [US Traffic 2015 Dataset](https://www.kaggle.com/jboysen/us-traffic-2015)

 # Guide
 1. Activate your anaconda prompt or open up your terminal